Demon Turf

 Demon Turf is a 3D platformer action-adventure game developed by Fabraz and published by Playtonic Friends.
-The game was released November 4, 2021 on Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.
+The game was released November 4, 2021 on Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S. A follow-up game, Demon Turf: Neon Splash was released in 2022, with another title, Demon Tides, scheduled for release in 2025.

 Gameplay

 Demon Turf is a platform action-adventure game set in an open world environment and played from a third-person perspective.
 The player takes control of Beebz, a young demon girl, and travels between four different worlds called "Turfs", each of which is separated into separate levels.
 The objective of every level is to find and steal a "Battery", and every level has three "Sweets" hidden in them as a secondary objective.
 Instead of direct combat, Beebz is able to use her projectile to push enemies off of the level or into spikes in order to defeat them.
 Beebz is also capable of learning new special abilities called "Turf Abilities" that expand her platforming capabilities, such as allowing her to take flight or slow time in a localized area.
 Demon Turf has elements of a "collectathon", with a "Photo Hunt" mode where the player is encouraged to take pictures of specific objects in the game world.

 The game has no checkpoints, instead giving the player the ability to decide when and where to set one of three different Checkpoint Flags that they can teleport to and respawn at.